chef/chef-web-docs/chef_master/source/policyfile.rst

    Required.
 The name of the policy.
 Use a name that reflects the purpose of the machines against which the policy will run.

 ``run_list "ITEM", "ITEM", ...``
    Required.
-The run-list the Chef Infra Client will use to apply the policy to one (or more) nodes.
+The run-list Chef Infra Client will use to apply the policy to one (or more) nodes.

 ``default_source :SOURCE_TYPE, *args``
    The location in which any cookbooks not specified by ``cookbook`` are located.
 Possible values: ``chef_repo``, ``chef_server``, ``:community``, ``:supermarket``, and ``:artifactory``.
 Use more than one ``default_source`` to specify more than one location for cookbooks.